Sebastian-Jensen/Sebastian-Jensen/README.md

  My name is Sebastian Jensen.

  I am PhD student at Aarhus University, Denmark, working on Climate Econometrics and Machine Learning.
-My research focuses mainly on how traditional econometric techniques can be combined with modern Machine Learning algorithms to develop novel and superior tools and methods.

  I have developed a novel, ***Neural Network-based panel data methodology*** together with colleagues from Aarhus University Professor Eric Hillebrand and Assistant Professor Mikkel Bennedsen, which combines cross-sectional and/or time-specific fixed effects with a nonparametric Neural Network regression component.
 More information can be found in the two papers:
  * [A Neural Network Approach to the Environmental Kuznets Curve]() by Bennedsen, Hillebrand and Jensen (2021), and